Skip to main content

 How long does custom software development take?

 Simple internal tools take 8-16 weeks.
 A SaaS platform runs 16-32 weeks.
-Enterprise systems (ERP, CRM) typically need 6-12 months.
-The biggest timeline risk isn't development speed — it's unclear requirements and slow stakeholder alignment.
-Nailing discovery cuts 20-30% off total timeline.
+Enterprise systems like ERP or CRM usually need 6-12 months.
+The real timeline risk is rarely how fast people code.
+It is fuzzy requirements and slow stakeholder sign-off.
+Get discovery right and you trim 20-30% off the whole thing.

 Is custom software development worth the investment?

-If your competitive advantage depends on unique workflows, yes.
-If off-the-shelf solves 90% of your needs, no. Run this calculation: license fees times 36 months plus customization costs versus custom build plus 3 years of maintenance at 20% annually.
-When custom comes out cheaper — and it often does for teams over 15 people — build.
+If your edge depends on workflows nobody else has, yes.
+If a ready-made tool already covers 90% of what you need, no. Do the math: license fees across 36 months plus customization, set against a custom build plus three years of maintenance at 20% a year.
+When custom comes out cheaper, and for teams over 15 people it often does, build.

 What's the difference between custom software and SaaS?

-SaaS is shared software you rent monthly.
-Custom software is built specifically for your business and you own it outright.
-SaaS deploys faster — often same-day.
-Custom gives you unlimited flexibility, zero vendor lock-in, and no per-seat pricing that scales against you as you grow.
+SaaS is shared software you rent by the month.
+Custom software is built for your business alone, and you own it outright.
+SaaS goes live faster, sometimes the same day.
+Custom hands you flexibility with no ceiling, no vendor lock-in, and no per-seat pricing that quietly punishes you as the team grows.

 How much does a custom CRM cost to build?

-Between $65K and $200K depending on feature depth.
+Somewhere between $65K and $200K, depending on how deep the features go.
 Basic contact management with a sales pipeline runs about $65K.
 A full CRM with email integration, reporting dashboards, and workflow automation lands at $120K-$200K.
-Compare that to Salesforce at $4,000+/month for a 20-person team — $144K over 3 years before add-ons.
+Put that next to Salesforce at $4,000+/month for a 20-person team.
+That is $144K over three years, before a single add-on.

 Can I start with an MVP and scale to full custom software later?

-Yes, and we'd argue it's the only responsible approach.
-Build the core feature — the one thing that generates revenue or saves money — in 8-12 weeks for $30K-$60K.
-Validate with real users.
-Then expand based on actual feedback instead of assumptions.
-This approach cuts waste by 40-60% compared to building everything upfront.
+Yes, and honestly we think it is the only responsible way to start.
+Build the core feature first, the one thing that earns revenue or saves real money, in 8-12 weeks for $30K-$60K.
+Put it in front of real users.
+Then grow it from actual feedback rather than guesses.
+This route cuts waste by 40-60% versus building the whole thing upfront.

 What should I look for in a custom software development company?

-Three things matter most: specific metrics in their portfolio (not vague claims like 'improved performance'), client retention beyond the first project (repeat clients signal trust), and a clear development process they can walk you through in 5 minutes.
-If a company can't show you real numbers from past work, they don't have them.
+Three things carry the most weight.
+Real metrics in their portfolio, not vague lines like 'improved performance'.
+Clients who come back after the first project, since repeat work is the trust signal.
+And a development process clear enough that they can walk you through it in 5 minutes.
+If a firm cannot show you real numbers from past work, take that as proof they do not have any.

 GET STARTED